If you don't get an offer from the uni you had your heart set on, here are some alternative options you can start researching now.

 Cons

-If you don’t manage to find a course through Ucas Extra, you could be eligible for Clearing.
-This route opens on 5 July, although you will need to have your exam results in hand before you can apply for a place through Clearing.
+If you don’t manage to find a course through Ucas Extra, Clearing might be an option instead.
+Clearing opens on 2 July 2026, although you will need to have your exam results in hand before you can apply for a place.
 For this reason, most Clearing activity happens on and immediately after A-level results day.

 Results day can be hectic, but you should be able to find a suitable course and university if you're organised.